Policy Research Programme - Guidance for Stage 2 applications

 It is mandatory to attach a Schedule of Events Cost Attribution Template (SoECAT) form.

-Please note that as part of the work to address the issues surrounding the way in which Excess Treatment Costs are funded, new arrangements are now being implemented as part of a pilot.
+Please note that as part of the work to address the issues surrounding the way in which Excess Treatment Costs are funded, new arrangements are have now been implemented.
 To underpin the new arrangements, a cost attribution tool has been created by the Health Research Authority (HRA) in partnership with charity funders and research sponsors.
 This tool provides a standardised approach across England, ensuring that the attribution of study activities complies with the DHSC Guidance on Attributing the Costs of Health and Social Care Research and Development (AcoRD).

 As part of their funding applications, researchers are required to complete this new tool, known as a Schedule of Events Cost Attribution Tool (SoECAT) for clinical research, which has been developed from the current HRA Schedule of Events.
 This tool is designed to capture the different costs associated with clinical research and attribute them accordingly.
 The totals for excess treatment costs and NHS support costs are calculated by using the SoECAT.
 Therefore you are not required to add costs to the online application form under the ‘NHS Support Costs’ or ‘NHS Treatment Costs’ sections.
 However please still complete the question on whether the costs have been discussed and agreed with the Lead Network’.